 BERWICK TOWN PROJECT

-This small site presented some challenges, as do many small garden spaces.
 The client wanted a low-maintenance, colourful flower garden that she could wander through and pick bunches for indoors.
-Her retirement unit was surrounded on four sides by a fragmented series of dated gardens, decrepit lawn, and awkwardly shaped beds, all consisting of water-retaining, reactive basaltic clays.
-My focus was to create a cohesive garden across all areas while remaining cognisant of the widely differing microclimates and outlooks of each.
+Her retirement unit was surrounded on four sides by a fragmented series of small, dated gardens, decrepit lawn, and awkwardly shaped beds, all sitting on water-retaining, reactive basaltic clays.
+My focus was to create a cohesive garden across all areas while recognising the widely differing microclimates and outlooks of each.

 The garden is gradually revealed instead of being visible all at once.
 Paths are curved gently to enhance the sense of space and to encourage meandering and pausing.
 A seat is located at the junction of two spaces, allowing a maximum view of two different areas.
 A separate seating area is more enclosed by the garden, when a sense of seclusion is desired.